PTAB

 2. Patent Overview

-• Brief Description: The ’576 patent relates to devices and methods for aesthetic muscle toning by applying time-varying magnetic fields to a patient's body, such as the abdomen or buttocks.
-The claims recite specific device components and broad operational parameter ranges for the magnetic fields.
+- Brief Description: The ’576 patent discloses devices for aesthetic muscle toning by applying time-varying magnetic fields to a patient’s body region, such as the abdomen or buttocks, using one or more applicators.
+The claims recite specific ranges for parameters like magnetic flux density, impulse duration, and pulse repetition rates.

 3. Grounds for Unpatentability

-• Prior Art Relied Upon: Pop (a two-applicator magnetic stimulation device sold by Petitioner Remed Co.
-Ltd. since 2012) and Porcari (a 2002 journal article on electrical muscle stimulation).
+- Prior Art Relied Upon: Pop (the Remed Salus Talent Pop, a commercially available magnetic stimulation device sold starting in 2012) and Porcari (a 2002 journal article describing an electrical muscle stimulation study).

-Ground 3: Obviousness over Pop and Mo - Claims 16-19 are obvious over Pop in view of Mo.
+Ground 3: Obviousness over Pop and Mo - Claims 16-19 are obvious over Pop and Mo

 4. Key Claim Construction Positions